samikrr/Week1codechallenge/README.md

 -Takes input speed of the car e.g 80 and prints the speed status by giving the number of demerit points if the speed is not up to standard.

 -Calculates an individual’s Net Salary by getting the inputs of basic salary and benefits.
-I

 **Prerequisite**-